What are your goals for the next 12 months?

-Have you set any goals for yourself for 2018?
+Have you set any goals for yourself this year?

 Setting achievable goals may assist you in finding a balance in your caring role, study and social life.
 It doesn’t matter if your goal is big like flying to the moon, or much smaller like finding more time in the day, the first step is deciding what your goals are going to be.
 Setting goals can be easy, this guide will show you how!

 Why goal setting is useful

 Is there something in life you really want to achieve?
 Setting a goal and working towards it is a really great way to make it happen.
 This is because you are making a decision to work towards getting what you want.
 Goals can provide direction towards achieving something that you think is important.